MoshCat/Sagestarter/README.md

 ## Gravityforms

-If you plan to use Gravityforms clone this git with submodules as mentioned above.
+If you plan on using Gravityforms, clone this git with submodules as mentioned above.
 If you have already cloned the project use: `git submodule update --init --recursive` to initialize, fetch and checkout all submodules.

-Dont forget to inlude the files in `functions.php` and `main.scss` by uncommenting the lines.
+Dont forget to inlude the files in `functions.php` (line 67) and `main.scss` (line 22) by uncommenting the lines.

 ## Build commands